 - 45.1 The officials shall be a referee and one or two umpire(s).
-They shall be assisted by the table officials and by a commissioner. - 45.2 The table officials shall be a scorekeeper, an assistant scorekeeper, a timekeeper and a twenty-four second operator. - 45.3 A commissioner shall sit between the scorekeeper and the timekeeper.
-His primary duty during the game is to supervise the work of the table officials and to assist the referee and umpire(s) in the smooth functioning of the game. - 45.4 The officials of a given game should not be connected in any way with either team on the court. - 45.5 The officials, the table officials and the commissioner shall conduct the game in accordance with these rules and have no authority to change them. - 45.6 The officials' uniform shall consist of an officials' shirt, long black trousers, black socks and black basketball shoes. - 45.7 The officials and table officials shall be uniformly dressed.
+They shall be assisted by the table officials and by a commissioner. - 45.2 The table officials shall be a scorer, an assistant scorer, a timer and a twenty-four second operator. - 45.3 A commissioner shall sit between the scorer and the timer.
+His primary duty during the game is to supervise the work of the table officials and to assist the referee and umpire(s) in the smooth functioning of the game. - 45.4 The officials of a given game should not be connected in any way with either team on the playing court. - 45.5 The officials, the table officials and the commissioner shall conduct the game in accordance with these rules and have no authority to change them. - 45.6 The officials' uniform shall consist of an officials' shirt, long black trousers, black socks and black basketball shoes. - 45.7 The officials and table officials shall be uniformly dressed.

-Referee: Duties and powers Art.
-46
+Art.
+46 Referee: Duties and powers